WalletConnect/walletconnect-specs/docs/specs/clients/notify/authentication.md

 - iat - timestamp when JWT was issued
 - exp - timestamp when JWT must expire.
 Must be equal to specific TTL defined in each payload, plus the iat value
 - iss - did:key.
 Value defined specifically in each payload
-- ksu - URL of keyserver to verify client identity keys
-- aud - did:key.
-Value defined specifically in each payload
 - sub - did:pkh of blockchain account that this request is associated with
   - Example: `did:pkh:eip155:1:0x1234...`